Protecting Your Confidential Health Information is Important to Us

 In Patient Reminders

 Because we believe regular care is very important to your oral and general health, we will remind you of a scheduled appointment or that it is time for you to contact us and make an appointment.
 Additionally, we may contact you to follow up on your care and inform you of treatment options or services that may be of interest to you or your family.
 These communications are an important part of our philosophy of partnering with our patients to be sure they receive the best preventive and restorative care modern dentistry can provide.
-They may include postcards, folding postcards, letters, telephone reminders or electronic reminders such as email (unless you tell us that you do not want to receive these reminders).
+They may include postcards, folding postcards, letters, telephone reminders or electronic reminders such as email and text messages (unless you tell us that you do not want to receive these reminders).

 To Business Associates